Children & Young People’s Services

 Please call us, we’re happy to talk to you about other support available to you.

-RSVP and Umbrella Health provide a dedicated sexual health clinic offering specialised services to support anyone aged 13 or over who has been affected by sexual violence or abuse at any time in their lives.
-Find out more about the Abuse Survivors Clinic.
+RSVP and Umbrella Health provide a dedicated sexual health clinic offering specialised services to support anyone aged 13 or over who has been subjected to sexual violence, abuse or exploitation at any time in their lives.
+Find out more about the Abuse Survivors Clinic and about their other sexual health services too.